JuHo-Jung/HiQuE/README.md

 ## Limitations :
-There are several limitations to our extensive experiment.
-Firstly, since the text was transcribed based on audio, the accuracy of the text content may be compromised.
-Additionally, relying solely on audio makes it challenging to identify whether the interviewer or interviewee speaks precisely.
-Therefore, such errors could potentially introduce confusion in the model's training and validation processes.
+Several limitations were noted during our experiments:

+- Transcription Accuracy: As text was transcribed from audio, inaccuracies may exist in the text content.
+- Role Identification: Reliance on audio alone makes it difficult to accurately distinguish between the interviewer and interviewee, potentially causing confusion in model training and validation.

 ## Findings :
-Based on this extensive experiment, our research validates the generalizability of our model in capturing depression cues from audio, even for questions not predefined.
+Our research demonstrates that the HiQuE model can generalize well in detecting depression cues from audio, even for questions that were not predefined.

 # Citation
+Please cite our work as follows: